Skip to main content

 MongoDB is a NoSQL document-oriented database.

-This guide aims to show you how to create a connection from your Windmill instance to an external MongoDB Atlas database, then use it to make queries.
+This guide shows how to create a connection from your Windmill instance to a MongoDB database (self-hosted or MongoDB Atlas), then use it to make queries with the official MongoDB drivers.

 Integration between MongoDB and Windmill

 Windmill provides integration with many different apps and services with the use of Resources.
-Each Resource has a Resources Type, which controls the shape of it.
-To be able to connect to a MongoDB instance, we'll need to define a Resource with the mongodb_rest Resource Type first.
+Each Resource has a Resource type, which controls the shape of it.
+To be able to connect to a MongoDB instance, we'll need to define a Resource with the mongodb Resource Type.

 tip

-Head to the Resources page in the Windmill app, click on "Add a resource/API" in the top right corner and select the mongodb_rest type.
+Head to the Resources page in the Windmill app, click on "Add resource" in the top right corner and select the mongodb type, then provide the following parameters:

 PropertyTypeDescriptionDefaultRequiredWhere to FindAdditional Details